Jules Gilliéron: Students

 Gilliéron's university courses were well known and attended by many future linguists.
 In total, 68 of his students have been identified as French, in comparison with 59 Swiss, 29 Germans, and smaller numbers from various other European countries, the United States, and Canada.
 A minority were women: these included Nellie Nicolet, who published a 1929 study of the dialect of the Italian Valle Antrona; (Note: The book is Nicolet 1929.) the Belgian philologist and translator Julia Bastin; the Russian Xenia Pamfilova; the Danish Rosally Brøndal, who along with her husband Viggo attended Gilliéron's lectures and became a founding member of the Linguistic Circle of Copenhagen; (Note: Pop & Pop 1959.
 For the couple's involvement in the Linguistic Circle of Copenhagen, see "About the Linguistic Circle of Copenhagen" (2012)) and the Welsh educationalist Gwladys Perrie Williams.

 Gilliéron's earliest students, in 1882–1883, included the Swiss Ernest Muret, later a professor at Geneva and expert on the Romance place-names of Switzerland, and the Romanian Ioan Bianu, later a prominent bibliographer and director of the library of the Romanian Academy.
 The following year, he taught Eugen Braunholtz, later a lecturer at Cambridge.
 Between 1897 and 1900, he taught Albert Dauzat, later director of studies at the École pratique.
 The lexicographer Oscar Bloch followed Gilliéron's lectures each year between 1901 and 1905, as did Louis Adolphe Terracher, later Bloch's collaborator and a university administrator, between 1903 and 1907.
 Another long-serving French student was Charles Bruneau, who attended Gilliéron's lectures from 1908 until 1913.
+The Istrian-born Italian linguist Matteo Bartoli studied under Gilliéron prior to the publication of his series on the dialects of the Dalmatian language in 1906.

 Among Gilliéron's Swiss students to become prominent in linguistics were Arthur Piaget, Jules Jeanjaquet, Ernst Tappolet (who attended his courses first in 1892–1893, then again in 1910–1911), Karl Jaberg, Johann Ulrich Hubschmied, Jakob Jud, Walther von Wartburg, Paul Aebischer and Reto Raduolf Bezzola.
 He taught at least ten Romanian students in total, including the linguist and diplomat Iorgu Iordan, who followed his lectures in the 1924–1925 academic year, and Alexandru Rosetti, later a professor of the University of Bucharest, who studied under Gilliéron between 1921 and 1926.